 Business wants the project to start as soon as possible and Bootstrap perfectly solves this problem.

 In general, this framework is a good example of professional HTML, CSS, and JS programming.
-Therefore, for learning is recommended not only the documentation for working with it, but also the source code of Bootstrap.
+Therefore, learning is recommended not only for the documentation for working with it but also for the source code of Bootstrap.
 Similarly, there are a list of IDE in the market available to cater to your needs.